Using the Spot Database

 Clicking the Cluster button will compose and forward a spot to the DXCluster whose Spot radio button is selected in the Telnet panel on the Configuration window's Spot Sources tab.
 If you are spotting via the CQDX IRC Channel, your spot will be handled by that channel's spotting robot, which is normally DXS.
 If DXS is unavailable, however, you must specify the DDX backup spotting robot.
 If the Cluster button is disabled ("grayed out"), you must specify the DXCluster that will convey your outgoing spots by selecting a Spot radio button.

-Clicking the Local button will enter the spot in your Spot Database as if it had been received by a spot source, with your callsign shown as the Network
+Clicking the Local button will enter the spot in your Spot Database (or update an existing Spot Database Entry) as if it had been received by a spot source, with your callsign shown as the Source and local shown as the Network.
+Depressing the CTRL key while clicking the Local button prompts you to specify the frequency to be used when creating or updating the Spot Database Entry.

-Clicking the Cluster or Local button enables Autoscroll mode.
+Clicking the Cluster or Local buttons enables Autoscroll mode.

 Striking Ctrl-Enter in the panel's Call or Notes textboxes is equivalent to clicking the Cluster button.
 Striking Ctrl-Del in either of these textboxes will clear their contents.